-The basic intuition motivating this research is that some landscapes are much more sensitive to the effects of noise than others, with regard to movement through these landscapes.
-For instance, a landscape that containing large steep mountains may be easily traversed to values of high fitness, even in the presence of significant noise, whereas a landscape that contains many gentle slopes may be rendered unnavigable by local search techniques even by a small amount of noise.
+a small amount of noise may cause a landscape comprised of gentle slopes to become unnavigable.
 It would be very useful to have an efficient method of assessing the robustness of a landscape with respect to noise, in order to choose an appropriate sampling rate when applying a meta-heuristic search technique to the problem.
-The current study investigates the correlation between the distribution of fitness gradients throughout the landscape with the deleterious effects of varying levels of noise on landscape traversal.
+The current study investigates the correlation between the distribution of fitness gradients throughout the landscape and the deleterious effects of varying levels of noise on landscape traversal.

 The paper begins by situating the present work in the context of related research in the field.
-We then propose two measures to quantify aspects of the impact of noise on search processes within fitness landscapes: the probability that noise generates false local optima in the landscape, and the probability that noise will result in an incorrect choice when comparing two neighboring locations in the space.
+We then propose two measures to quantify the impact of noise on search processes within fitness landscapes: the probability that noise generates false local optima in the landscape, and the probability that noise will result in an incorrect choice when comparing two neighboring locations in the space.
 We offer mathematical expressions for these two measures, which are numerically confirmed by Monte Carlo simulations of the two respective probabilities, on a set of four well-known test-bed functions (sphere, Rosenbrock, Rastrigin, Schwefel).
 Next, we discuss how these measures could be used in heuristics for choosing an optimal sampling number for noise reduction.
-We then present the results of an experimental study where we empirically determine optimal sampling rates on the four test landscapes, given a straightforward stochastic local search technique (hill climber) that uses fitness caching, and compare the potential of four heuristic approaches to predict the "sweet spot" for noise reduction.
+We then present the results of an experimental study where we empirically determine optimal sampling rates on the four test landscapes, given a straightforward local search technique (stochastic hill climber) that uses fitness caching, and compare the potential of four heuristic approaches to predict the "sweet spot" for noise reduction.
 We conclude by presenting several avenues for possible future work.